deelaka99/pickwaves_for_SUMA_TEMP_automation/README.md

 - `suma_temp.py` loads credentials from `.env` using `python-dotenv`.
 - Set `DEBUG=true` to print extra login diagnostics.
+- The script prefers the `MULTI` pick reference from the creation result modal for the first tag pass, then tags the `SINGLE` pick reference when it is present.
-- `clf_temp.py` is the reference automation pattern for the broader Helm workflow.
+- `clf_temp.py` and the CLF `prime_picks.py` flow were used as reference patterns for selectors and pick-tagging behavior.